salinpaul94/Investing/READING/CFA 2023 L1 V4/Chapter_02.md

 - Risk managers work for producers or users of commodities to calculate how many commodity futures contracts to buy or sell to manage inventory risks.

+*Financial analysts must understand the characteristics of the markets in which their decisions will be executed.*